Apply for a studio

 Now closed for entries.
 This annual Award is supported by The National Association of Decorative & Fine Arts Societies (NADFAS) and supports a designer-maker practising a traditional craft requiring skills at risk of dying out.
 Since 2012, the Award has been organised in conjunction with the Heritage Crafts Association.
 Past recipients include Alex Potter (2013), Shaun Grace (2012), Alex Bishop (2010), Tobye Le Vaillant (2009), Tamasyn Gambell (2008) and Thomas von Nordheim (2007).
 The 2014 award winner was Sarah Kelly.

 Now closed for entries.
 This Award supported by the Worshipful Company of Turners aims to help an aspiring or established turner i.e. someone who practices the art and craft of turning on a lathe in wood or other materials.
 In 2011 a joint Award was made to Eleanor Lakelin and Frank Boggis Rolfe.
-Winner of the 2012 Award was Chloe Robertson and this year’s winner is Matthew Corbishley.
+Winner of the 2012 Award was Chloe Robertson and in 2014 the winner was Matthew Corbishley.

 Now closed for entries.
 Open to graduates within the last five years, these awards aim to assist weavers to set up in business by providing studio space and business support provided by Cockpit Arts as well as shared use of looms.
 The selection panel looks for individuals who demonstrate entrepreneurial spirit as well as creative excellence and craft skills.
 The Awards include space in a shared studio equipped with Leclerc and Louet looms and a number of other benefits.
-In 2012, the award winners were Laura Adburgham, Soukaina Aziz El Idrissi, Teresa Georgallis, Catarina Riccabona, Nadia-Anne Ricketts and Cassandra Smith (2013), Lisa Bloomer.
+The award winners were Laura Adburgham, Soukaina Aziz El Idrissi, Teresa Georgallis, Catarina Riccabona, Nadia-Anne Ricketts and Cassandra Smith (2013), Lisa Bloomer.
 (2013), Emma Calvert, Calum Clarke, Beatrice Larkin, Aisha I Qazi and Josefin Tissingh (2014) and the 2015 Award Winners are Roweena Mason and Maria Stavrapoulou.